lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 * **Support:** Analyzed 100+ survey results on the product
 * **Marketing:** Added new pages to the marketing site ([Rules](https://lunchmoney.app/features/rules) and [Collaboration](https://lunchmoney.app/features/collaboration)) and updated the icons in [Features](https://lunchmoney.app/features)

 In the last 3 months, I averaged 6.5 hours of work per day for a total of a 45.5 hour work week (as in I don't take weekends off).
-I feel that in the last few months I have gained nearly full control of my workload and overall, I feel even-keeled.
+Overall, I feel much more zen than I ever have before despite the ever-increasing workload and responsibilities.

 Weirdly enough, what makes all this work bearable for me is the fact that there is so much variety.
 I love being able to switch between tasks to keep the job interesting and my mind refreshed.